South East Network for Social Sciences (SeNSS) Studentship

 3. Apply for funding and a place on a PhD programme

 If you are selected to apply for a SeNSS studentship by your prospective supervisor there are two separate applications that you will need to make:

 4. Apply for a place on a PhD programme

 Please browse our programme listings for a relevant programme.
 You can apply for a place by clicking the ‘apply now’ button on the relevant programme page.

-The SeNSS online application can be found here.
-This is a crucial part of the application process and should not be rushed.
-Make sure you liaise with your prospective supervisor when completing the form as they will be able to guide you and there are also sections they need to complete.
+The SeNSS online application is a crucial part of the application process and should not be rushed.
+Make sure you liaise with your prospective supervisor when completing the form as they will be able to guide you, there are also sections they need to complete.

 The application also requires two references which your referees will need to add to your application, if these are not included you will not be able to submit your application.

 Process after application deadline